-Renewable energy on campus: By 2020 OWU will be using 5% solar or other renewable energy on campus.
+Renewable energy on campus: By 2020 OWU will be using 5% solar or other renewable energy on campus most likely though purchase through electric company.
 B&G will continue to explore renewable energy opportunities, collaborations, and other options and report on such possibilities annually to the Sustainability Task Force.